 Direct debit is a secure and convenient way to pay the rent.
 You don’t have to type in long reference numbers and can be sure that the rent is paid on time.

 You sign up for autogiro via your bank.
 When registering, you are asked to state, among other things, a “payer number”.
-This is your customer number, which you can find on Your Pages and in the rent notification message.
+This is your customer number.
+You can find you customer number on Your Pages and in the rent notification message.
 Once you have registered to pay via autogiro, it may take up to one month before the direct debit comes into effect.
 The direct debit is shown to be in effect when the rent notification states that your rent is paid via autogiro.
 Until then, you must pay your rent in the usual way.

 The money is debited from your account on the last weekday of the month.
 The amount is reserved from your account the day before.
 There must be sufficient funds in the account when the amount is to be reserved.
 If funds are insufficient, there will be no debit via autogiro and the rent will not be paid.
 Rent will only be debited for the months you are liable to pay for according to your contract (9 or 12 months).